- Role-based, attribute-based, & just-in-time access to infrastructure

 Securing access to critical infrastructure is at the heart of the StrongDM platform, helping upgrade security for PHI.
 With an infrastructure access platform, covered entities get:

 - Just-in-time (JIT) access to needed records.
-Not only does it prevent hacking, it ensures employees aren’t misusing records by accessing them when there’s no immediate need.
+Not only does it prevent hacking, but it also ensures employees aren’t misusing records by accessing them when there’s no immediate need.

 - Auditing of sessions.
 Logging, alerts, and monitoring are inherent in the platform, making it possible to demonstrate an organization’s commitment to managing its records.
 IT, security, and compliance teams can quickly investigate HIPAA breaches and limit damages.